Wonders of the Pitcairn Islands

-Pitcairn islands (British overseas territory under the jurisdiction of United Kingdom) are the most remote inhabited islands in the world.
-These small islands offer several interesting landmarks:
+Pitcairn islands (British overseas territory under the jurisdiction of the United Kingdom) are the most remote inhabited islands in the world.
+These small islands offer several interesting landmarks.

-- Christian’s Cave – northern coast of Pitcairn Island.
 Large grotto.
-Leader of mutiny on Bounty – Fletcher Christian – spent many hours sitting in this cave and looking into the sea.
+The leader of the mutiny on “Bounty” – Fletcher Christian – spent many hours sitting in this cave and looking into the sea.

-- Ecosystem of Henderson Island – the only forested atoll with intact ecosystem in the world.
-Endemic species – 9 species of plants and all 4 species of landbirds.
+The only forested atoll with an intact ecosystem in the world.
+Endemic species – 9 species of plants and all 4 species of land birds.
 Numerous invertebrates are endemic, although they are poorly researched.
-Island is not walkable – it is covered with thicket and rugged limestone peaks.
+The island is not walkable – it is covered with thicket and rugged limestone peaks.

-- Petroglyphs at Down Rope – south-east of Pitcairn Island.
-Petroglyphs left on coastal cliffs by Polynesians who lived in Pitcairn until the 15th century.
+Petroglyphs on coastal cliffs that were made by Polynesians who lived in Pitcairn until the 15th century.

-Adventure was one thing, going to far-flung places for arts sake another, drawing on Fletcher Christian another.
+The adventure was one thing, going to far-flung places for art’s sake another, drawing on Fletcher Christian another.
 Art was the under-tow and main driver for the trip to Pitcairn Island, one of the remotest Islands on earth.
 This resulted in the creation of the ground-breaking image of Fletcher Christian – in 1994 a world first.
 Once there, I knew beyond doubt that I would create a drawing of the infamous 18th Century mutineer, Fletcher Christian.
-An accompanying sister book,‘ To Pitcairn Island, (and Back Again)’, is available and focuses on the trip to Fletcher Christian’s 18th century hideaway island, Pitcairn, whereas this book is about drawing on a human figure and specifically the romantic anti-hero, Fletcher Christian.
+An accompanying sister book,‘ To Pitcairn Island, (and Back Again)’, is available and focuses on the trip to Fletcher Christian’s 18th-century hideaway island, Pitcairn, whereas this book is about drawing on a human figure and specifically the romantic anti-hero, Fletcher Christian.